Here are five reasons people prefer a vintage guitar to a new one

 5. You won't lose any money on a resale: Well this does depend on where you buy.
 If you pay over the odds from a vintage guitar dealer you may well struggle to recoup your money, but in a typical private sale you can usually flip the guitar for what you bought it for.
 More canny buyers can usually even make some money; after all this is exactly how a vintage guitar dealer earns their living.

 Different guitars go in and out of fashion.
 In the early 1950s the typical guitarist was a jazz, bluegrass or big band player.
 Guitars were large hollow body instruments designed to be as loud as possible, even without amplification; amplifiers were in their infancy, and guitars had to compete with much louder instruments; brass and pianos.
 Guitar playing was a serious business and guitars were not especially cheap.
+However this was the decade in which Fender facilitated the musical revolutions of the second half of the twentieth century by introducing the legendary Telecaster and Stratocaster solid bodies.

 As the fifties progressed, rock 'n' roll and blues became more popular; combined with advances in amplification, the electric guitar rapidly gained in popularity, and more and more younger players started to learn to play the guitar.
 The solid body guitar started to increase in popularity although electric-acoustic guitars were still the choice of most serious players.